cyplo/talks/crypto_basics/notes.md

 * modern motivations: mostly privacy of the individual

+# part1: takeways:
+* entropy is king
+* most attacks are not the attacks on the math

-# end of part 1, break ?
+# break

 # let us deconstruct some protocols
 * with which do you want to start ?